AlexRosly/YPB-Backend/controllers/hotelsObject/gg.md

                 "updatedAt": "2022-11-10T20:10:13.287Z"
             },

-1. Look on function on remove image fs.unlinkSync(path);
+1. Look on function on remove image fs.unlinkSync(path) - done
 2. Patch on chenge Hotel
 3. How to use two model in Mongoose
 4. Verification (video, photo, selfi)